azapeti/practicing_pandas_workout/README.md

 ## About

-I'm working through the exercises in this book to improve my pandas skills.
+I'm working through the exercises in this book starting from Chapter 2 to improve my pandas skills.
 This repo serves as a collection of my solutions and practice code.

 ## Structure